-Smoking can slow the recovery process and increase medical complications that can include blood clots and/or wound healing problems after surgery.
+Smoking can slow the recovery process and increase medical complications.
+Some medical complications caused by smoking can include blood clots and/or wound healing problems after surgery.
 If you smoke, it is advised that you quit at least four weeks before surgery.
-Please note that Erlanger is a smoke-free campus.
+Please note that Erlanger is a smoke free campus.